Standard Form Calculator

 Standard form, also referred to as scientific notation, is a way of representing very large numbers or very small numbers in a concise format that is easier to read.

-Numbers in standard form are written as an equation of a coefficient multiplied by 10 to the nth power.
+Numbers in standard form are written as an expression of a coefficient multiplied by 10 to the nth power.

 For instance, the number 25,970,000 can be expressed using standard form as 2.597 × 107.

-The number of digits in the equation coefficient will vary depending on the significant figures in the number.
+The number of digits in the expression’s coefficient will vary depending on the number of significant figures in the number.
 You can use a sig fig calculator to find the significant figures.

 You can convert a number from decimal to standard form in a few simple steps.